-Polygons (line types 3 and 4) must not use colour 24.
+Polygons (line types 3 and 4) shall not use colour 24.

-All colour numbers used in part files must be present in LDConfig.ldr, with the exception of pattern/sticker geometry, which may use Direct Colours (see LDraw Spec).
+All colour numbers used in part files must be present in LDConfig.ldr, with the exception of pattern/sticker geometry, which may use Direct Colours (see LDraw File Format Spec).

 Header Meta Commands

 Official parts must conform to the Official Library Header Specification.

 Only the following meta commands are permitted in the body of official parts: